ABOUT BALANCE

 "I approach treatment with a client-centered, macro "big picture" approach.
 I'm passionate about assisting my clients in recognizing and embracing individual autonomy, inner strengths, and human dignity.
 I work to provide clients with practical solutions to facilitate setting and reaching their goals.
 My clients leave with a heightened sense of the value of self (self-actualization, self-care, self-determination, and self-worth).
 I'm set up to offer therapy in person or virtually.
 I'm available in the evenings and some Saturdays."

-Angelia Frazier-Henson, LCSW
+Angelia Frazier-Henson, LPC

 Therapist